 Tuscan Shrimp and Beans

 Cook’s Illustrated featured this recipe back in March/April 2017.
 Whenever I see “Tuscan” in the title of a recipe, I’m sold.
-You will find a bounty of beans in many Tuscan dishes (which is why I like them) and adding shrimp to the beans seemed like a winning combination.
+You will find a bounty of beans in many Tuscan-based dishes (which is why I like them) and adding shrimp to the beans seemed like a winning combination.
 This deeply flavored dish is a…

 The Basics of Cooking Beans